VeePN Blog VeePN Blog

 Chrome, which, unlike Safari, always could update regardless of the operating system, thanks to which Google could regularly expand its functionality.
 Extensions, built-in translator, hardware acceleration – all this and much more appeared here before the competition.
 But if users have never had complaints about Chrome’s functional content, then questions about security have arisen and continue to arise to this day.
 Therefore, it is logical that Google has undertaken to correct the situation.

 Google has introduced an update to the Advanced Protection Program for Chrome, which aims to protect users from malicious activity on the Internet.
 She made it possible to scan passwords for hacking, identified virus scripts on sites visited by the user, and blocked phishing web resources.
 In general, cool.
-But Google decided that this was not enough because there is still a danger of infecting the device through malicious files downloaded from the Internet.
+But Google recognized that downloaded files still posed a risk, prompting the need for a more comprehensive approach to Chrome virus scan capabilities.

 The danger of a virus in the Google Chrome browser